 Ireland is a small country located in Northwestern Europe.
 The official name of the country is the Republic of Ireland.
 This country is separate from Northern Ireland which is part of the United Kingdom.
 It covers five-sixth of this island with northern Ireland covering the rest of one-sixth.
 Ireland or the Republic of Ireland has 26 countries with Dublin as its capital.

 Living in Ireland

 Living in Ireland can be fascinating as it has lush green mountains.
-The countryside, especially, has some breathtaking natural beauty and is great for outdoor adventure such as horse-riding, golfing, cycling etc. People living here are known to be warm hearted and welcoming in nature.
-You may experience a popular western culture in cities like Dublin whereas a much traditional culture on the countryside.
+The countryside, especially, has some breathtaking natural beauty and is great for outdoor adventures such as horse-riding, golfing, cycling etc. People living here are known to be warm-hearted and welcoming in nature.
+You may experience a popular western culture in cities like Dublin whereas there is a much more traditional culture in the countryside.

-Living in Ireland has its downsides too.
+Living in Ireland has its downsides, too.
 It’s difficult to find a job here.
-This is due to the recent recession which hit the country keeping a lot of people unemployed.
-The cost of living here is also very high compared to the USA.
+This is due to the recent recession which hit the country, keeping a lot of people unemployed.
+The cost of living in Ireland is also very high compared to the USA.